 My last reminder… think of you plants as living, breathing life.
 Similarly to humans and animals, the better the plants are cared for in the beginning the better they’ll be for life.

-As always I LOVE to hear from you all so leave me a comment below with your tips and tricks for garden planning and mapping, or simply just tot say hi!
+As always, I LOVE to hear from you all so leave me a comment below!
+Let me know your tips and tricks for planning and mapping out your garden, or simply just say hi!

 Looking for more gardening posts?
 Check these out!